 What's next for you?
 What are you excited to work on in 2017?

-We're exhibiting in Rotterdam in February and we just found out that we might go to Mexico to shoot in January.
+We're exhibiting in Rotterdam in February, and we just found out that we might go to Mexico to shoot in January.
 Otherwise, we just released our second book The Belt of Venus and the Shadow of The Earth.
-So now we are kind of naked, all the works we care about and have kept are now published.
-We get to start over in a way, that feels both exciting and a bit frightening.
-Right now we're working on these photographic sculptures; bending our pictures onto 3 dimensional plaster shapes, melting our images over natural objects.
+So now we are kind of naked; all the works we care about and have kept are now published.
+We get to start over in a way; that feels both exciting and a bit frightening.
+Right now, we're working on these photographic sculptures—bending our pictures onto three-dimensional plaster shapes, melting our images over natural objects.
 It's fairly a new direction for us.